shivanshudwivedi/DexM-Movies/README.md

 ## Running the app in Kubernetes
 To run the app in Kubernetes, Docker for Desktop is required.
 The folder K8s contains all the necessary YAML files.
-Follow the commands below:
-1. To create all the necessary deployments, services and the configmap, run the following command:
+To create all the necessary deployments, services and the configmap, run the following command:
 kubectl apply -f K8s

 ## Libre Architecture